 Mr. Koblenz also serves on the Children’s Medical Fund of New York’s Board of Trustees (CMF), a nonprofit organization dedicated to raising funds for the Steven and Alexandra Cohen Children’s Medical Center of New York.
 Mr. Koblenz, in conjunction with the Board of Trustees, was instrumental in the opening of the CMF Center for Diagnostic Studies, a state-of-the-art MRI and diagnostic wing within the Cohen’s Children’s Medical Center.
 Mr. Koblenz’s dedication to these non-profit organizations demonstrates his long-standing commitment to serving those underserved locally as well as the community-at-large.

 While attending The George Washington University Law School, Mr. Koblenz served as a Law Clerk in the Fraud and Public Corruption Section in the United States Attorney’s Office for the District of Columbia.
 Mr. Koblenz has also held internships with the offices of two (2) United States Senators, Hon.
 Charles E. Schumer and Hon.
 John F. Kerry.

-Mr. Koblenz is admitted to practice law in the States of New York and New Jersey and is admitted to practice before the United States District Courts for the Eastern and Southern Districts of New York and the United States Supreme Court.
-In addition, Mr. Koblenz is a member of the American, New York State, Nassau County Magistrates and Nassau County Bar Associations.
+Mr. Koblenz is admitted to practice law in the States of New York and New Jersey and is admitted to practice before the United States District Courts for the Eastern, Southern and Northern Districts of New York, United States District Court for the District of New Jersey, United States Court of Appeals for the Second Circuit and the United States Supreme Court.

 Mr. Koblenz received his Bachelor of Arts degree from Brandeis University (B.A., 2003), and his Juris Doctor degree from The George Washington University Law School (J.D., 2006).